-Hands up if you have the iconic Marina Bay Sands hotel in Singapore on your bucket list?
+Hands up if you have a stay at the iconic Marina Bay Sands Singapore on your bucket list?
 You are not alone!
 I think half the world wants to swim in that famous rooftop infinity pool.
 Have you gone as far as to look up the price to stay there for a night?
 It’s usually a little out of most people’s budget, but if you really want to swim in that pool, the only option is to pay up.
 The big question is then – is Marina Bay Sands worth it?

 Why did we choose to stay at Marina Bay Sands?